zephyrproject-rtos/zephyr/doc/README.rst

    # Use cmake to configure a Ninja-based build system:
    cmake -GNinja ..

-   # Now run ninja on the generated build system:
+   # To generate HTML output, run ninja on the generated build system:
    ninja htmldocs
    # If you modify or add .rst files, run ninja again:
    ninja htmldocs

+   # To generate PDF output, run ninja on the generated build system:
+   ninja pdfdocs

 Depending on your development system, it will take up to 15 minutes to collect and generate the HTML content.
-When done, you can view the HTML output with your browser started at ``doc/_build/html/index.html``
+When done, you can view the HTML output with your browser started at ``doc/_build/html/index.html`` and the PDF file is available at ``doc/_build/pdf/zephyr.pdf``.

 If you want to build the documentation from scratch just delete the contents of the build folder and run ``cmake`` and then ``ninja`` again.